ocramz/jupyter-docker-pymol/README.md

         docker run -d -p 8888:8888 ocramz/jupyter-docker-pymol

-3. Point your browser to the IP address of the Docker machine found at point 2, and port 8888, i.e.
+3. Point your browser to the IP address of the Docker machine found initially, and port 8888, i.e.

         <docker-machine-ip>:8888